-2. Dick Cepek Fun Country All-Terrain Radial Tire:
+Dick Cepek Fun Country All-Terrain Radial Tire

 It is designed with a symmetric tread that is deep with wide blocks that provide grip on all terrains.

 The grooves prevent stone drilling of the tread with special stone kickers in the outboard lateral grooves.

-Its sidewalls provide more protection and help keep traction on loose terrains and its ultra-thin sipes help give the tire good grip all year long.
+Its sidewalls provide more protection and help keep traction on loose terrains and its ultra-thin sipes help give the tire a good grip all year long.

 - Aggressive appearance

-- Grooves which prevent stone drilling
+- Grooves that prevent stone drilling

 - Reinforced three-ply sidewall